AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 destroyed that all taint is removed, and there remains but what is pure and clean.
-And in God\'s saying of the adversaries of Jerusalem, \'They shall be as though they were not,\' you are to understand they shall exist substantially, and as converted, but shall not exist as enemies.
-\* \* \* God gave death, not as a penalty, but as a remedy; death was given for a remedy as the end of evils.\" \* \* \* "How shall the sinner exist in the future, seeing the place of sin cannot be of long continuance?"[^349] \* \* \* Because God\'s image is that of the one God, it like Him starts from one, and is diffused to infinity.
-And, once again, from an infinite number all things return into one as into their end, because God is both beginning and end of all things.[^350] \* \* \* How then, shall (all things) be subject to Christ?
-In this very way in which the Lord Himself said. \'Take my yoke upon you,\' for it is not the untamed who bear the yoke, but the humble and gentle, \* \* \* so that in Jesus\'s name every knee shall bend. \* \* \* Is this subjection of Christ now completed?
+And in God\'s saying of the adversaries of Jerusalem, \'They shall be as though they were not,\' you are to understand they shall exist substantially, and as converted, but shall not exist as enemies....
+God gave death, not as a penalty, but as a remedy; death was given for a remedy as the end of evils.\" ...
+"How shall the sinner exist in the future, seeing the place of sin cannot be of long continuance?"[^349] ...
+Because God\'s image is that of the one God, it like Him starts from one, and is diffused to infinity.
+And, once again, from an infinite number all things return into one as into their end, because God is both beginning and end of all things.[^350] ...
+How then, shall (all things) be subject to Christ?
+In this very way in which the Lord Himself said. \'Take my yoke upon you,\' for it is not the untamed who bear the yoke, but the humble and gentle,... so that in Jesus\'s name every knee shall bend....
+Is this subjection of Christ now completed?
 Not at all.
-Because the subjection of Christ consists not in few, but in all. \* \* \* Christ will be subject to God in us by means of the obedience of all; \* \* \* when vices having been cast away, and sin reduced to submission, one spirit of all people, in one sentiment, shall with one accord begin to cleave to God, then God will be all in all, \* \* \* when all then shall have believed and done the will of God, Christ will be all and in all; and when Christ shall be all in all, God will be all in all.[^351] \* \* \* At present he is overall by his power, but it is necessary that he be in all by their free will:[^352] \* \* \* So the Son of man came to save that which was lost, that is, all, for, 'As in Adam all died, so, too, in Christ shall all be made alive.'\"[^353] \"For, if the guilty die, who have been unwilling to leave the path of sin, even against their will they still gain, not of nature but of fault, that they may sin no more.\" \* \* \*
-\"Death is not bitter; but to the sinner it is bitter, and yet life is more bitter, for it is a deadlier thing to live in sin than to die in sin, because the sinner as long as he lives increases in sin, but if he dies he ceases to sin.\"[^354]
+Because the subjection of Christ consists not in few, but in all....Christ will be subject to God in us by means of the obedience of all;...when vices having been cast away, and sin reduced to submission, one spirit of all people, in one sentiment, shall with one accord begin to cleave to God, then God will be all in all,...when all then shall have believed and done the will of God, Christ will be all and in all; and when Christ shall be all in all, God will be all in all.[^351]...At present he is overall by his power, but it is necessary that he be in all by their free will:[^352]...So the Son of man came to save that which was lost, that is, all, for, 'As in Adam all died, so, too, in Christ shall all be made alive.'\"[^353] \"For, if the guilty die, who have been unwilling to leave the path of sin, even against their will they still gain, not of nature but of fault, that they may sin no more.\" ... \"Death is not bitter; but to the sinner it is bitter, and yet life is more bitter, for it is a deadlier thing to live in sin than to die in sin, because the sinner as long as he lives increases in sin, but if he dies he ceases to sin.\"[^354]

 Cave says that Ambrose quotes and adapts many of the writings of the Greek Fathers, particularly Origen; and Jerome declares that Ambrose was